speechbrain/speechbrain/recipes/LibriSpeech/G2P/README.md

 You can download LibriSpeech at http://www.openslr.org/12

 # Training Time
 All reference times are given for a Quattro P5000 GPU.
-These are rough estimations only - exact training times will vary depending on the hyperparameters chosen and system configuration
+These are rough estimations only - exact training times will vary depending on the hyperparameters chosen and system configuration.

 ## RNN Models
 * **Lexicon**: approx. 6 minutes/epoch for training, < 1min/epoch for evaluation